Traffic Signal Optimization

 • Analysis of System - The existing traffic data, field observations, and calculations using Trafficware’s Synchro software were all used to determine the new traffic signal timings for both the downtown grid and for five other corridors outside the downtown area.

 • Implementation of New Traffic Signal Timings - After determining the optimized traffic signal timings, proposed traffic signal system timing sheets were developed and the timing data were entered into Aries in preparation for download to the signal controllers.
 The signal timing data files were then downloaded and programmed into the signal controllers in the field at each of the study intersections by the project team, assisted by City personnel.
-The project team aided in field observations and making any necessary minor timing adjustments to improve traffic flow.
+The consulting team aided in field observations and making any necessary minor timing adjustments to improve traffic flow.

 • Post-Implementation Analysis - Once the new traffic signal timings were programmed into the controllers at each of the study intersections, further analysis was performed to determine the impact of the new traffic signal timings on fuel consumption, emissions, and delay.